oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 ## Task 2: Prepare the debug specification

 The necessary debug specification is defined as a JSON document.
 It consists of

 - A preamble
-- An array of debug points
+- An array of debugpoints

-Each debug point in turn defines
+Each debugpoint in turn defines

 - The location in the module's code where to fire
-- which action to take, optionally providing a condition for the probe to fire
+- Which action to take, optionally providing a condition for the probe to fire

 Actions include printing the value of a single variable (`watch` point) or taking a `snapshot` of all variables in the current scope.